 – Canines in the Classroom graduate

-Thank you to our generous sponsors Telus and Arbonne for supporting Canines in the Classroom.
+Thank you to our generous sponsors Arbonne and Telus for supporting Canines in the Classroom.
+Thank you to Hoops and Loops for donating all the dog capes and therapy scarfs to help identify our beautiful COPE dogs.